ethereum/ethereum-org-website/src/content/nft/index.md

 A lot of mining is done using renewable energy sources or untapped energy in remote locations.
 And there is the argument that the industries that NFTs and cryptocurrencies are disrupting have huge carbon footprints too.
 But just because existing industries are bad, doesn't mean we shouldn't strive to be better.

 And we are.
-Ethereum is going through some upgrades to make using Ethereum (and by virtue, NFTs) more energy efficient.
+Ethereum is evolving to make using Ethereum (and by virtue, NFTs) more energy efficient.
 And that's always been the plan.

 ### A greener future...